edibotopic/edibotopic-website/content/notes/_log.md

 Of course, it's still a really small number of blue-faced people: two.
 Supermarkets are not overwhelmed.
 Cashiers do not need special training for the tricky task of age-verifying beer-buyers with blue face paint.
 Politicians do not need to start reminiscing publicly about how the country used to be before its citizens began painting their faces blue.

 There could be one person who consistently paints their face blue every day.
 That's a small number that could still be meaningful: why is that person doing that?
 It could be an interesting story.
 If one year a second person tries it out on a whim then that two-fold increase is likely meaningless.
 It's neither a big nor stable change in the context of a town or city.
-Wait until you see a trend across multiple years; even then, check whether there are legitimate practical causes and/or consequences to the trend you are reporting.
+Wait until you see a trend across multiple years; even then, check whether there are worthwhile causes and/or consequences relating to the trend you are reporting.

 People are frequently over-excited by scientific results, crime statistics and business metrics where some kind of Hollywood ratio has been deployed.